kdreyeroren/revere/README.md

 ## Synopsis

-This is a little app that connects Zendesk to Trello, to keep the Customer Care team from having to go back and forth too much.
+This is a little app that connects Zendesk to Trello, pulling relevant information from each platform to the other so you don't have to constantly switch back and forth.
+If you use Trello and Zendesk together as an issue management system, Revere can save you time.

 The name is "Revere" like Paul Revere, because he was a messenger of information, and I'm from Lexington.

+### Background

+We had a system in which, when a customer had a problem that requires a bug fix, the customer care associate would take the customer's Zendesk ticket and attach it to a Trello card on a board dedicated to "questions only the engineers can solve."
+That board had several lists: New, In Progress, Fixed, Deployed, etc. This forced both engineers and customer care associates to go back and forth all the time: the CCAs constantly checked which lane the card was in, and if a problem had been fixed they had no way of knowing automatically.
+Additionally, engineers were constantly having to go back to Zendesk and find the account ("school") associated with the ticket so they could troubleshoot.
+This wasted a lot of time, so I built Revere.

 ## Installation